 Courtney Weaver FT

-Navalny begins to advertise this card on social networks, but does not disclose the bank’s name.
+Navalny starts to tease this card on social media, but he doesn’t reveal the bank’s name.

-Then the whole thing starts to get a bad reputation.
-It turns out that Sergei’s bank is behind the card.
-And the reaction of the Russian authorities is not very positive.
-Sergei’s business partner says he starts getting calls from people with government connections.
-The message is pretty simple: shut it down.
-Very soon after that, Sergei and his business partner decide to fold it.
+Then the whole venture, it starts to attract this bad publicity.
+It comes out that it’s Sergei’s bank behind the card.
+And the reaction from the Russian authorities isn’t great.
+Sergei’s business partner, he says he starts getting calls from people, people with connections to the government.
+And the message is pretty simple: kill the project.
+Pretty soon after that, Sergei and his business partner decide to pull the plug.

 In Solodkiy’s deleted Linkedin article and in a still-available Medium article, the phrase “very soon” links to an article dated October 7, 2012.